 The figures should be presented as singular files in graphic format.

-During preparation of it, the authors should take into account that the final width of the published illustration cannot exceed 120 mm.
+During the preparation of it, the authors should take into account that the final width of the published illustration cannot exceed 120 mm.

 The picture captions should be presented on a separate sheet.
 All employ designations should be deciphered in captions.
-If the illustration consists of several parts, each part should be designated by low-case letter of Latin alphabet in parentheses.
+If the illustration consists of several parts, each part should be designated by a low-case letter of Latin alphabet in parentheses.

 When typing an article, it should be avoided: